yokawasa/azping/README.md

 [![Build Status](https://travis-ci.com/GoogleCloudPlatform/gcping.svg?branch=master)](https://travis-ci.com/GoogleCloudPlatform/gcping)

-gcping is a command line tools that reports median latency to Google Cloud regions.
-It is inspired by [gcping.com](http://gcping.com).
+azping is a command line tools that reports median latency to Azure regions.
+It is fork of [gcping](https://github.com/GoogleCloudPlatform/gcping).

 ```
-gcping [options...]
+azping [options...]

 Options:
 -n   Number of requests to be made to each region.
-     By default 10; can't be negative.
+     By default 5; can't be negative.
 -c   Max number of requests to be made at any time.
      By default 10; can't be negative or zero.
 -t   Timeout.
 By default, no timeout.